Finding the Best Banks in Kansas City

 Best High-Yield Checking Account: Security Bank of Kansas City High & Free Checking

 If using a checking account to keep your money safe isn’t enough, Security Bank of Kansas City’s high-yield checking account should do the trick.
 For starters, you will need at least $100 to open the High & Free Checking account.
-However, this account earns at an impressive 1.25% APY on account balances up to $25,000.99.
-Any balances above this amount will have a 0.10% APY, which still outperforms many larger banks.
+However, this account earns 0.50% APY on account balances up to $25,000.99.
+Any balances above this amount will have a 0.10% APY, which still outperforms some larger banks.

 To earn any interest on this account, you will have to meet a few requirements each statement cycle.
 This includes 15 settled and posted debit card transactions (excluding ATM transactions), at least one ACH direct deposit or ACH debit transaction and Electronic Statements.
 Electronic Statements are free to sign up for, while paper statements will cost you an extra $3.
 Meeting these requirements also qualifies you for domestic ATM fee refunds of up to $25.